EU Mobilizes €95M in Blended Financing to Support BioNTech mRNA Vaccine Plant in Rwanda

 EIB VP Karl Nehammer

-The BioNTech plant is located in the Rwandan capital Kigali and will produce vaccines for prevalent diseases in Africa such as malaria, tuberculosis, HIV, and mpox.
-The design is modular and can be quickly assembled using so-called BioNTainers, which are like lego pieces that can be adapted to varius vaccine types.
+The BioNTech plant is located in the Rwandan capital Kigali and will produce vaccines for prevalent diseases in Africa, such as malaria, tuberculosis, HIV, and mpox.
+The design is modular and can be quickly assembled using so-called BioNTainers, which are like Lego pieces that can be adapted to various vaccine types.

-If successul, it will become the first mRNA vaccing plant in all of Africa and reinforces Rwanda’s role as a medical hub in Africa.
+If successful, it will become the first mRNA vaccine plant in all of Africa and will reinforce Rwanda’s role as a medical hub in Africa.
 The project is also a flagship project under the EU’s Global Gateway Initiative (#GGI) to enhance Manufacturing and Access to Vaccines (MAV+).
-Furthermore, the vaccine plant in line with the AU’s #Agenda2063 and the Africa Center for Disease Control’s (ACDC) plan to produce at least 60% of its vacinne needs by 2040.
+Furthermore, the vaccine plant is in line with the AU’s #Agenda2063 and the Africa Center for Disease Control’s (ACDC) plan to produce at least 60% of its vaccine needs by 2040.

 “Global health is a key priority of the #GlobalGateway strategy, and the EU has already invested more than €1.9 billion in local vaccine and medicine manufacturing and affordable access in Africa.
 The agreement with BioNTech to support the advancement of its state-of-the-art mRNA manufacturing facility in Rwanda will boost expertise across the region and build increased independence from entities outside of Africa.”